Alpha Investment Newsletter

-A common myth in the market is that you have to trade a lot to have high returns - its not true.
+A common myth in the market is that you have to trade a lot to have high returns – that’s not true.
 When you trade a lot you also have very high brokerage costs and you are also likely to miss some of the larger trends in chasing some of the smaller trends.
-Our experience has been that it is most profitable to work with larger market trends -- seek 10-20% gains rather than 2-3% gains in short term trades -- to stay invested when the trends are positive, as opposed to day-to-day trading, which is what most traders do.
+Our experience has been that it is most profitable to work with larger market trends — seek 10-20% gains rather than 2-3% gains in short term trades — to stay invested when the trends are positive, as opposed to day-to-day trading, which is what most traders do.

-We believe in moving out of out ETFs/stocks into cash when the markets are not looking favorable.
-In fact the market’s technical indicators often give warning signals before the markets start falling, which is when most people start to take notice and that is one of the big benefits of our newsletter where we are able to protect the portfolio from any significant losses like in 2008.
+It is profitable to move out of ETFs/stocks into Cash or Gold when the equity markets are not looking favorable.
+In fact the market’s technical indicators often give warning signals before the markets start falling, which is when most people start to take notice, and that is one of the big benefits of our newsletter where we are able to protect the portfolio from any significant losses like in 2008.

 After we have exited the ETF, sometimes the market may continue to move further before finally coming down.
-We prefer to lose some extra gain than to lose investment capital, especially when global investors tend to pull money out with great speeds.
-Thus, exiting the market while it is still bullish reduces the risk of facing a rapid corrections which can take the market down by 5 to 10 percent within 2 or 3 trading sessions and this has happened several times in the past and it will surely happen in the future too.
+We prefer to lose some extra gain than to lose investment capital, especially when global investors can pull money out with great speed.
+Thus, exiting the market while it is still bullish or after a large rally has played out, reduces the risk of facing rapid corrections which can take the market down by 5 to 10 percent within 2 or 3 trading sessions, and this has happened several times in the past, and it will surely happen in the future too.

-So our newsletter will be an informative source for you to see how we are managing our portfolio and it’s up to you to take how much action you want to do.
+So our newsletter will tell you how we are managing our portfolio, and you can decide suitable action at your end.
 If you were to copy our actions, you would get the same gains and you would have the same protection to your portfolio.
 And in addition to that you can use our market analysis to plan your own portfolio in a bigger or a narrower way as your case may be.

 We are long term investors, and do not want to take any intra-day trading.
-Our portfolio can be managed by looking at the ETFs/portfolio once a week or maybe 2-3 times per week if you want to be active, and in that sense whenever there’s an important message you will get it by email and you can take an action on that and we will let you know in advance that this is a good time to buy or this is a good time to sell and exit to market.
-That’s how we can benefit.
+Our portfolio can be managed by looking at the ETFs/portfolio once a week or maybe 2-3 times per week if you want to be active, and in that sense whenever there’s an important message you will get it by email and you can take an action on that, and we will let you know in advance that this is a good time to buy or this is a good time to sell and exit to market.

 We will be doing the actions on our own portfolio and you can consider doing the same – that’s the fundamental message that we have and we will continue to see newer opportunities in the market so if you find something which is an attractive investment opportunity we will add that into our portfolio and in that sense, through our portfolio, not only you will understand when to enter the market; when to exit the market, you will also learn about newer investment opportunities, some of which you could consider for your own investments as well.